anycall6779/S1Uck-1DM/README.md

 ### These files are not encrypted; you can rename them to view the source file:

-- `data.bin` - Contains a activated version of IDMan.exe.
+- `data.bin` - Contains a activated version of an.exe.
-- `dataHlp.bin` - Contains a help support version of IDMGrHlp.exe.
+- `dataHlp.bin` - Contains a help support version of MGrHlp.exe.
 - `Registry.bin` - Registry values to activate Internet Download Manager.
 - `extensions.bin` - Registry entries for extra Internet Download Manager file extensions.